By Ecuador specialist Caroline

 Days 11 to 13: the Avenue of Volcanoes

-After flying back to Quito, you begin a road trip down the Pan-American Highway to Cuenca.
-This will typically take two days, and you break your journey overnight at a simple hacienda such as Hacienda Abraspoungo.
+After flying back to Quito, you begin a road trip in a private car down the Pan-American Highway to Cuenca.
+This will typically take two days, and you break your journey overnight at a simple hacienda such as Hacienda Abraspungo.
 It’s nothing to write home about, but you’ll have the luxury of a wood-burning stove in your room: the nights are chilly here.

 Your route takes you through Cotopaxi National Park, where you’ll skirt the base of a behemoth stratovolcano, the almost textbook-perfect Cotopaxi.
 Its cone is smothered in snow and around it lies a landscape shaped and scarred by lahars (mudslides from an eruption).